 ketose: monosaccharide with a carbonyl group in an inner carbon; the carbonyl group is assigned the lowest possible number (i.e., carbon 2).

-Man (D-mannose): type of hexose (see also types of monosaccharides below).
+Overview of Glycoconjugate Analysis Man (D-mannose): type of hexose (see also types of monosaccharides below).

 monosaccharide: carbohydrate that cannot be hydrolyzed into simpler units (see also types of monosaccharides below).